 | Damages analysis related to alleged employee raid: Assessed lost profits and unjust enrichment damages resulting from an alleged raid of nearly 200 employees from a financial institution and misappropriation of trade secrets.
 Economic issues addressed included revenue forecasting, profitability, apportionment, valuation of an investment strategy, marketplace competition, lost profits, and unjust enrichment damages.

 | Evaluation of irreparable harm in the context of a preliminary injunction against a medical device: Analyzed sales and market data to determine quantification of potential damages, including issues relating to nexus, market share loss, price erosion, and reputational effects.
 Also considered the impact of the device on public interest and balance of harms.

 | Evaluation of a potential at-risk drug launch for a generic pharmaceutical company: Forecasted the potential lost profits and reasonable royalty damages exposure that could result from launching generic drugs at-risk.
 Developed parameterized model to estimate potential damages under various scenarios, including varying degrees of generic competition and price erosion, launch timing, and the presence of an authorized generic.

-Prior to joining Intensity, Ms. Rosendin served as an economist at a large global professional services corporation focused on government infrastructure and development.
-Previously, she worked for another consulting firm and a non-governmental organization, conducting economic analyses relating to projects intended to stimulate growth and eradicate hunger and poverty in emerging economies.
+Prior to joining Intensity, Ms. Rosendin served as an economist for a large global professional services corporation focused on government infrastructure and development.
+In this capacity, her work focused on measuring the economic effects of U.S. government-funded road, water, and electricity projects in Afghanistan, Iraq, and South Sudan.